-Once listed, a public company will need to comply with the continuing obligations imposed on listed public companies in the UK.
+Once listed, a public company will need to comply with its continuing obligations.
 The table below sets out some of the more notable ongoing requirements.

-Requirement Sponsor Financial reporting Disclosure of inside information Corporate governance Significant transactions Main Ma rket Premium Yes Annual and half- year reporting As soon as possible UK Corporate Governance Code - "comply or explain" Shareholder consent required for large transactions Standard N/A Annual and half- year reporting As soon as possible Corporate governance statement in annual report N/A % HGS N/A Annual and half- year reporting As soon as possible Corporate governance statement in annual report Notification required for large transactions Q Q Q SFS N/A Annual and half- year reporting As soon as possible Corporate governance statement in annual report N/A AIM ψ Nominated adviser required Annual and half- year reporting As soon as possible Disclosure of what corporate governance code is followed Depending on size, shareholder consent or notification
+Requirement Sponsor Financial reporting Disclosure of inside information Corporate governance Significant transactions Main Mai Main Market Premium Yes Annual and half- year reporting As soon as possible UK Corporate Governance Code - "comply or explain" Shareholder consent required for large transactions Standard N/A Annual and half- year reporting As soon as possible UK Corporate Governance Code - "comply or explain" N/A 97 HGS N/A Annual and half- year reporting As soon as possible Corporate governance statement in annual report Notification required for large transactions SFS N/A Annual and half- year reporting As soon as possible Corporate governance statement in annual report N/A AIM Ŷ Nominated adviser required Annual and half- year reporting As soon as possible Disclosure of what corporate governance code is followed Depending on size, shareholder consent or notification required

-Related party transactions Notification of changes to significant shareholders Directors' dealing Requirement to demonstrate independence from shareholders holding 30% or more Prospectus required for further share issues Requirement to produce a directors' remuneration report Depending on size, shareholder consent or notification required Holding reaches or exceeds 3% and any percentage thereafter Notification required Yes Where issue is more than 20% of issued share capital of same class Yes N/A Holding reaches or exceeds 3% and any percentage thereafter Notification required N/A Where issue is more than 20% of issued share capital of same class Yes Notification required Holding reaches or exceeds 3% and any percentage thereafter Notification required N/A Where issue is more than 20% of issued share capital of same class No N/A Holding reaches or exceeds 3% and any percentage thereafter Notification required N/A Where issue is more than 20% of issued share capital of same class Not currently Notification required Holding reaches or exceeds 3% and any percentage thereafter Notification required N/A Not usually required Not currently
+Related party transactions Notification of changes to significant shareholders Directors' dealing Requirement to demonstrate independence from shareholders holding 30% or more Prospectus required for further share issues Requirement to produce a directors' remuneration report Depending on size, shareholder consent or notification required Holding reaches or exceeds 3% and any percentage thereafter Notification required Yes Where issue is more than 20% of issued share capital of same class Yes N/A Holding reaches or exceeds 3% and any percentage thereafter Notification required Yes Where issue is more than 20% of issued share capital of same class Yes Notification required Holding reaches or exceeds 3% and any percentage thereafter Notification required N/A Where issue is more than 20% of issued share capital of same class Yes N/A Holding reaches or exceeds 3% and any percentage thereafter Notification required N/A Where issue is more than 20% of issued share capital of same class Yes Notification required Holding reaches or exceeds 3% and any percentage thereafter Notification required N/A Not usually required Not currently